 Sometimes life throws an unexpected curve ball.
 If you or someone you know is facing a difficult time – due to COVID-19 issues or any other difficulty – there are many agencies and organizations that are able to help.
 If you don’t know where to start, contact St. Vincent de Paul and they would be glad to guide your efforts.
-You can reach them at 262-284-4637.
+Their information is in the list of resources below.

 Advocates of Ozaukee